Magazine

 Knowing why you’re investing — aka what you’re working toward — means setting some future financial goals (even if they might change later) and investing intentionally toward them.
 It’s the opposite of just throwing money into an investment account and crossing your fingers (really hard) that it will be “enough.”

-If you aren’t 100% on your financial goals yet, it’s never too late to do some dreaming.
-Maybe you want to retire in a certain city (Mykonos, anyone?), or with a certain lifestyle (I see you, future-part-time national park tour guide — and you too, member of all the boards).
+If you aren’t 100% on your financial goals yet, it’s never too late to do some planning.
+Maybe you want to retire in a certain city, or with a certain lifestyle.
 Or maybe you’re planning to buy a house someday, and you need to build up enough money for the down payment.
 Maybe you want to quit your job and start a business in a few years.
-Or maybe you just want to add to your net worth (valid).
+Or maybe you just want to add to build wealth.

 Once you have some tentative goals, you can plan out how much you might want to invest along the way in order to hit them — and what kinds of investments might be most likely to help you do it.
 You’ll want to track your progress as you go, and adjust your plan if (when) your goals change.
 By being intentional about what you’re investing for, you’re putting yourself in the driver’s seat and setting yourself up to be more confident about your financial future.